dcorney/ons_api_demo/README.md

 This repo provides a very small example of how to access the API from Python.
 No authentication is required, so it's pretty strightfoward.
 Installation is also straightforward: just clone then `pip install -r requirements.txt`.
 Run it using `python odi_api.py` and you should see it working.

+## Terminology

+"Dimensions" refers to particular slices of a dataset.
+For example, inflation figures might be available for the UK, England, Wales, Scotland and Northern Ireland.
+So the geography dimension could be set to any one of those in order to retrieve all the data from one location.
+In the code here, the "time" dimension is forced to the wildcard "\*" as I want to get a whole time-series for a dataset; if you fixed the time dimension and set geography to "\*", then it would return the value for each region at the specified time.

+The `get_dimensions()` function returns a stucture listing all the valid values for each dimension of a dataset.
+A subset of these must then be specified and passed into the `get_observations()` function to actually retrieve the data.